-Saudi announces four new deaths from MERS virus (Update)June 17th, 2013 in Diseases, Conditions, Syndromes /
+Saudi announces four new deaths from MERS virus (Update)June 17, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Four people have died from the MERS virus in Saudi Arabia, bringing the death toll from the SARS-like virus in the kingdom to 32, the health ministry said on its website Monday.